California Invitational Berkeley Debate

 When you repudiate your opponent's contentions, I'd appreciate critical reasoning, such as what are exactly the logical flaws and/or why their evidence is weak.
 Remember, no matter how ridiculous an argument is, it will stand if you don't point out why it is wrong.

-Last but not least, stay calm, respect your opponents, and avoid using any provocative or condescending language.
+Finally, stay calm, respect your opponents, and avoid using any provocative or condescending language.

 Have fun debating!